 Russellville is a tiny town located in the state of Tennessee.
 With a population of 822 people and just one neighborhood, Russellville is the 294th largest community in Tennessee.

-Russellville is a blue-collar town, with 41.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Russellville is a town of production and manufacturing workers, sales and office workers, and managers.
-There are especially a lot of people living in Russellville who work in sales jobs (21.46%), management occupations (19.02%), and maintenance occupations (10.98%).
+Russellville is a blue-collar town, with 38.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Russellville is a town of managers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Russellville who work in management occupations (34.93%), teaching (7.53%), and healthcare suport services (6.85%).

-Russellville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Russellville does not have a public transit system used by locals to get to and from work.

-The per capita income in Russellville in 2022 was $30,328, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $121,312 for a family of four.
+The per capita income in Russellville in 2022 was $27,432, which is lower middle income relative to Tennessee and the nation.
+This equates to an annual income of $109,728 for a family of four.
+However, Russellville contains both very wealthy and poor people as well.

+Russellville is a somewhat ethnically-diverse town.
 The people who call Russellville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Russellville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Russellville include German, English, European, Scots-Irish, and Yugoslavian.
+Important ancestries of people in Russellville include English, Scottish, German, European, and Scots-Irish.

 The most common language spoken in Russellville is English.
 Other important languages spoken here include Italian and Polish.